-Figures 4 and 5 show the results for the amount requested and the number of projects.22 There is no evidence that strikes affect the demand side of charitable giving.
-The coefficients associated with the month of the strike and 1-7 months after the strike are jointly insignificant for the amount requested (P-value 0.17), while the coefficients for the number of posted projects are significant at the level of 10% (P-value 0.06).
-This suggests that teachers' request amounts are unchanged.23 These results indicate that teachers are not asking more when the strike occurs.
+Figures 4 and 5 show the results for the amount requested and the number of projects.
+There is no evidence that strikes affect the demand side of charitable giving.
+Performing the pre-trend tests shows that the coefficient estimates are jointly insignificant at a 10% significant level, with P-values of 0.0375 and 0.0477, respectively.22